fontforge/designwithfontforge.com/en-US/Line_Spacing.md

 ## Think about line space intentionally

-As is the case with letter and word spacing, having too much or too little line spacing can make your font look awkard in real-world usage.
+As is the case with letter and word spacing, having too much or too little line spacing can make your font look awkward in real-world usage.
 Above all else, finding the right line spacing balance is a matter of thinking about the question intentionally and of testing a range of options on the way to making a final decision.

 As a general rule, most new font designers tend to err on the side of having too little line spacing in their font, so if you are unsure, adding additional space is usually a good idea.